spacetelescope/crds/documentation/certify_design.rst

 (also unquoted).
 Like many CRDS directives it is space delimited and consists of exactly two words,  written on a single line.

-The included file should also be located in the same .tpn directory as the .tpn that includes it.
+An included file should also be located in the .tpn includes directory and generally will not follow the JWST classes of include files (all_all, fgs_all, etc.) or their naming conventions.

 Replace Directive
 -----------------